socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 The Soundcraft Notepad USB protocol
 ===================================

-This document describes Soundcraft's Notepad series of mixers and how the USB protocol the **Soundcraft USB audio control panel** and the Soundcraft Notepad series mixer appears to work together.
+This document describes the Soundcraft's Notepad series of mixers and how the USB protocol between the **Soundcraft USB audio control panel** and the Soundcraft Notepad series mixer appears to work.

 The information in this document summarizes what could be observed, and makes no guarantees whatsoever regarding